tytydraco/yessleep/out/I_found_a_set_of_blank_cassette_tapes_at_the_junk_store_And_someone_died_trying_to_find_what_they_led_to.md

 ...Was Mike.
 Half alive, his body caught in an old bear trap, its rusty jaws clamping down into his torso, blood pouring out everywhere.

 "I found the body."
-He mumbled to Jess and I as he noticed us approaching, blood dripping from his mouth.
+He mumbled to Jess and I, as he noticed us approaching, blood dripping from his mouth.

 "Mike!"
 Jess screamed, as she started to run towards him, before I stopped her and crouched down to help him.

 But no matter how hard I tried and tried... no matter how much force I put into it... the trap wouldn't release Mike from its grip.

-Eventually, I stood up and took a few steps back, knowing that my friend would soon die from his wounds, as my own blood as now pouring from my arm.
+Eventually, I stood up and took a few steps back, knowing that my friend would soon die from his wounds, as my own blood was now pouring from my arm.

 Jess and I both knelt down by his side.